VasylRomanets/dotfiles/README.md

 ## Theme

-Most of the tools are themed with [Everforest Dark Hard](https://github.com/sainnhe/everforest) by sainnhe:
+Most of the tools are themed with [Everforest Dark Hard](https://github.com/sainnhe/everforest) by [sainnhe](https://github.com/sainnhe).

-- Ghostty terminal theme
-- zsh syntax highlighting
-- ripgrep output colors
-- eza file listing colors
-- micro editor theme
+## Inspiration

+Many thanks to the dotfiles community for sharing their insights and configurations over the years.

 ## License